 Ken's uncle, Drunvalo Melchizedek, called him in late 1985 when Ken was just becoming aware of his spiritual path.
 Drunvalo said that his own guidance had directed him to collect a group of crystals and take them to different pyramid sites located in the Yucatan area of Mexico and Guatemala.
 Drunvalo wanted to know if Ken would go along with him.
 Probably because it was so different from anything that he was doing at the time, Ken agreed to go on the trip.
 In fact he felt compelled to do so.
 Ken asked for more details and this is what he was told.

 Drunvalo had been asked to visit specific pyramids in Mexico and Guatemala and leave a series of specific crystals at those locations.
 Specific information about the crystals had been given, including size, kind, color, and caliber.
-In order to ensure that he had the perfect crystals for the trip, Drunvalo enlisted the help of his friend, Katrina, who had matched exact crystals to each specific site.
+In order to ensure that he had the perfect crystals for the trip, Drunvalo enlisted the help of his and Ken's friend, Katrina, who had matched exact crystals to each specific site.
 The crystals were chosen to closely match the common colors of the recognized chakra points of the human auric field.
-Katrina would later write three books on crystals.

 The journey itself had also been clearly defined.
 Beginning at Uxmal, Mexico, the sites had to be visited in a particular order plotted along the course of a fibronachi spiral.
 The order of sites were Uxmal, Labna, Kabah, Chichen Itza, Tulum, Kohunlich, Palenque, and Tikal.
 At the time, Ken wasn't consciously aware that he was going on anything other than an exciting trip with his uncle.
 He did, however, feel that the trip would be important for him, too.
 Making definite plans to meet Drunvalo in about three weeks, Ken set about to get everything ready.